daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 AWS provides two kinds of NAT devices: NAT gateway and NAT instance.
 NAT gateway is recommended as it is a managed service that provides better bandwidth and availability compared to NAT instances.
 A NAT instance is an EC2 instance that is converted into a NAT server.

 ## NAT gateway

+Each NAT gateway is created in a specific AZ and implemented with redundancy in that zone.
+There is also a quota with the number of NAT gateways you can create in each AZ.

+To improve resiliency, create a NAT gateway in each AZ, and configure your routing to ensure that resources use the NAT gateway in the same AZ.

 Charged per hour and per GB of data processed.
 Supports 5Gbps of bandwidth and automatically scales up to 100Gbps.